erroronline1/caro/readme.md

 * public responsibilities and their acknowledgement via checkbox of logged in users
 * management review with templates like audits? fixed paragraphs for required iso issues
 * timesheet correction value e.g. for overtime payout
-* display approvals by role, name and date on components and documents (editor) instead of simple statement

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.